 Letter 634: Who could blame a man for fleeing fire?

-Who could blame a man for fleeing fire?
-The rivalry here is no different from fire.
-Whether nature drives them or circumstances compel them, shame has departed, no one feels embarrassment, they bite one another, and they heap envy upon me.
+Why would anyone blame a man for fleeing from fire?
+For the contentiousness of the people here differs in no way from fire.
+Whether it is nature that drives them on or circumstances that compel them, shame has departed, no one feels disgrace, they bite at one another, and they bring envy upon me.

-My brother is not free from the evils surrounding these matters — he has not yet been called to public service, but he has not escaped mention in discussions about it.
+My brother is not free from the evils connected with these matters; rather, he does not yet perform a public liturgy [civic duty], yet he has not escaped mention in the discussion concerning these things.

-I am disgusted with the city, and I look elsewhere — and this after having tasted old age.
-Such are the fruits we reap from the present times.
+I am vexed with the city, and I look elsewhere, and this even though I have had a taste of old age.
+Such are the benefits we enjoy from the present season.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.